KhooLayHan/my-research-gap-engine/README.md

     4. Builds the Next.js application.
     5. Deploys the production-ready build to **Vercel**.

 Deployment is handled automatically via Vercel's seamless integration with Next.js and GitHub.
-You can view the live deployment at [Your Vercel Deployment URL Here] (e.g., `https://whats-not-being-researched.vercel.app/`).
+You can view the live deployment at [https://my-research-gap-engine.vercel.app/](https://my-research-gap-engine.vercel.app/).

 ---